Open-Hexagon/oh3/asset_system/README.md

 ## Loader
 Any asset before it appears in the index and gets mirrored to all threads must be requested with a loader which is a function that runs in the asset thread.

-A loader can use other assets to create its own asset, these assets will then automatically note that the currently loading asset depends on them, so that once any of them changes this loader is called again. (note that if a loader depends on many assets all of them apart from the changed one are still cached)
+A loader can use other assets to create its own asset, these assets will then automatically note that they are depended on by the currently loading asset, so that once any of them changes this loader is called again. (note that if a loader depends on many assets all of them apart from the changed one are still cached)

 Requesting other assets from a loader is blocking instead of asynchronous as it is running in the same thread in that case.
 For example a json loader could look like this: